Customizing Your Calories for a Vegan Meal Plan

 Bump up the protein in your meal plan by adding in plant-based protein powder to this tasty Muesli.
 Make 3 recipes ahead of time for 3 days worth of breakfast.
 You can also stick to a classic overnight oats recipe for a quick grab-and-go breakfast.

 NUTRITION: 360 Calories; 22g Protein; 28g Carbohydrates; 18g Fat.

-Prepare 1 recipe of either the Mediterranean scramble or the tofu recipe below, as each recipe will provide 4 days worth of breakfast, the another 3 enjoy the protein muesli.
+Prepare 1 recipe of either the Mediterranean scramble or the tofu recipe below, as each recipe will provide 4 days' worth of breakfast, the other 3 enjoy the protein muesli.

 NUTRITION: 220 Calories; 14g Protein; 13g Carbohydrates; 13g Fat.

 Achieve Your Goals Today!

 Nutrition: 390 Calories; 25g Protein; 41g Carbohydrates; 14g Fat.

 Served over a bed of quinoa, this bbq tofu-stir fry can use some of the same ingredients as the stir-fry recipe for dinner.
 Prepare a 4x batch of sauce to have extra for the week.